magnusstubman/liveblogging/webrebels/live.md

 cooking -> human productivityl  (the brain was developed when we started cooking our food instead of eating it raw)

 compiling -> developer productivity

+# Git-it, Share it - Jessica Lord  - @jllord

+- Why git-it
+- building git-it
+- git-it and github

+## WHy git-it

+Hosting community hack nights - git and github is not straight forward "Leave with your first pull request, shiny green contribution squares" Its hard to learn git

+nodeconf
+ref. nodeschool.io